Adding Spaces in Front of Capital Letters

 There is a huge drawback to this approach, however: It assumes that your original data follows a very strict format.
 It works marvelously with company names that start with a capital letter and that require the insertion of only a single space.
 If the name doesn't fit these parameters, then it won't work as expected.

 Of course, you can overcome these issues if you use a macro to insert the spaces.
 The following is a simple approach that looks at each character in the cell.
-If the character is an uppercase letter, then a space is inserted before the character.
+If the character is an uppercase letter and the character immediately before it is lowercase, then a space is inserted before the character.
 When the macro is done, the string is stuffed back into the cell.

 Function Add_Spaces(ByVal sText As String) As String